MassTransit/MassTransit/doc/source/usage/busevents.rst

         }
     }

-Then connect the observer to the bus before starting it, as shown.
+Bus observers can only be configured during bus configuration.
+To connect a bus observer during bus configuration, refer to the example shown below.

 .. sourcecode:: csharp

+    var busObserver = new BusObserver();

     var busControl = Bus.Factory.CreateUsingRabbitMq(cfg =>
     {